crownedgrouse/esh.mk/README.md

 See [esh project](https://github.com/jirutka/esh) and [esh man page](https://github.com/jirutka/esh/blob/master/esh.1.adoc) .

-This plugin can be used to generate any Erlang file which content can depends of OS or environment.
+This plugin can be used to generate any Erlang project file which content can depends of OS or environment.

 ## Install